Love your pets without worrying about their impact on home wellness.

 So not to be biased here, but changing your air filters consistently (especially if you have more than one pet) is a highly effective way to help deal with pet smells.
 If you have allergies or guests who may be allergic to your animals, it's also just the considerate thing to do in the long term.

 Brushing is not only a way for you to further bond with your pet but also keeps the fur from flying and is how to reduce pet dander.
 Some sources recommend brushing your pet daily but it also depends on the length of your animal's fur - the general guideline is long-haired animals are best brushed daily (to prevent tangling and matting of fur/hair), medium-haired animals are best to be on a weekly basis and short-haired animals can go a few weeks but at least once a month is best.

 You may need to incorporate some new areas into your cleaning regime or restrict the areas that your pet plays to keep Sparky away from some of the more common pet dander trap areas.
 Follow these quick tips for how to get rid of pet dander:

 We understand your pets are a part of the family and that you want to keep them around as long as possible.
+We also understand that you want to know what kills pet dander and odor the fastest.
 By implementing these tips, you can significantly reduce (if not eliminate) pet odors and pet dander from your home.
 Not only will your home be more pleasant without pet odor, but reducing pet dander improves your indoor air quality.
 If you or your family have allergies or asthma, you can reduce allergy symptoms and asthma triggers by fighting pet dander in your home.
 So, what are you waiting for?
 You know how to reduce pet dander and odor.
 Hop to it!